One of the Oldest Lines in the Track Loader Market

 Terex compact track loaders have a long history in the construction market, dating back to 1983 when Gary Lemke, a top snowmobile dealer in the United States, and Edgar Hetteen, founder of Polaris Industries and Arctic Enterprises, in Marcell, Minn., joined together to develop a compact loader with a track system.
-Today, Terex has one of the largest lines of compact track loaders, boasting six distinct Tier 4 Final models ranging from 665- to 4,300-lb rated operating capacities and 30 to 110 hp.
+Today, Terex has one of the largest lines of compact track loaders, boasting six distinct Tier 4 Final models ranging from 665- to 3,700-lb rated operating capacities and 30 to 120 hp.
 Terex compact track loaders run on a rubber track undercarriage, which increases traction, operating speeds and track life, resulting in higher productivity, says Terex.
 The patented Terex Posi-Track undercarriage technology can be divided into three categories: contact points, internal drive and suspension.

-Contact points are what transfers the vehicle weight through the track into the ground.
+Contact points are what transfer the vehicle weight through the track into the ground.
 By having more contact points, Terex compact track loaders gain more traction.
 Having more contact points also reduces the amount of weight per wheel.
 Weight per wheel, inside the track, is what is actually transferred to the ground as the machine travels across it.
-Having less weight per wheel, results in less ground damage on turf, asphalt and other finished surfaces.
+Having less weight per wheel results in less ground damage on turf, asphalt and other finished surfaces.

 Internal drive means that instead of the sprocket poking through the track to drive, the inside of a Terex track is comprised of molded rubber drive lugs which mesh with the internal drive sprocket.
 Since there are no holes in the track for the sprocket to mesh, the track can be made with composite materials, which are more flexible, do not corrode or rust and generally allow the tracks to last much longer.
 The internal drive does not limit the speed of the machine, nor are there any increases in wear associated with speed.
 And, the internal drive has far less friction than external drive.
 Terex takes this a step further by adding rotating sleeves to the drive sprocket, which reduce friction even further and also allow the sprocket to be totally serviceable — rather than having to replace the whole sprocket like on rigid-track designs.